onapp-saleseng/healthcheck/README.md

 * (0.1.1) Checks CPU of CP and HV's
 * (0.1.1) Added output example file
 * (0.2) Added creating and destroying a VM as a check (with the -a flag)
+* (0.2.5) Added failure checking for virtual machine creation

 ### TO DO ###
 * Include some failure detection for VM creation and deletion.
 Currently will wait forever if it fails to provision.
-(0.2)
+(0.2) - DONE

 ### How do I get set up? ###